Lázaro Arístides Betancourt, a key figure in Cuban athletics, has passed away

 How was Lázaro Betancourt recognized for his contribution to sports?

-Lázaro Betancourt received the IAAF Veteran Button in 2003 and was inducted into the Hall of Fame of the Central America and Caribbean Athletics Confederation in 2005.
+Lázaro Betancourt received the IAAF Veteran Button in 2003 and was inducted into the Hall of Fame of the Central American and Caribbean Athletics Confederation in 2005.
 These recognitions highlight his significant contribution to the development of athletics both in Cuba and internationally.

 Filed under: